brianreinhold/Nordic-MPM-Health-Devices/README.md

 # **Command Structure**

 The commands have no defined standard (yet).
 One proposal is to create a private partition in the nomenclature and define command term codes, each of which specify an ASN.1 structure, much like the AVA of the attributes.
 Most of these commands are simple with no arguments.
+At the moment we have just defined a set of codes out of the blue.

 ## Commands